fishsizeproject/CPUEcourse/index.md

 data exploration.
 This course is not directly related to the CPUE standardisation course above and can be done with or without completing the previous course.
-The data exploration course has been prepared and contributed by Dr Harry Gorfine, fisheries biologist at Nature Research Centre, Lithuania and Victorian Fisheries Authority, Australia.
+The data exploration course has been prepared and contributed by **Dr Harry Gorfine**, fisheries biologist at Nature Research Centre, Lithuania and Victorian Fisheries Authority, Australia.
 The course provides a general overview of data exploration challenges and good practices and is intended to be followed independently.